 The tenants can call the city and complain (city may then do an inspection).
-It is recommended for the landlord to give the tenant some kind of compensation and sign a N11 form to end the tenancy.
+If the city finds that the unit is not legal, they may order that the unit be vacated.
+In this situation there isn’t a notice of termination that can be given based on the fact that the unit is illegal so it is usually recommended that the landlord offer the tenant some kind of compensation to move out and if the tenant agrees a Form N11 can be signed by both parties to end the tenancy.
 When the unit is vacant the landlord can obtain the proper permits to ensure it is legal before renting again in the future.

-No, the landlord does not have to install an AC unit since it is not classified as a vital service unlike heating (which has to be at 20 degrees).
-The landlord should specify in their rental agreement that if the tenant wants to install a AC unit they still need permission from the landlord and it will be at the tenant’s expense.
+No, the landlord does not have to install an air conditioning unit since it is not classified as a vital service unlike heating (which has to be at 20 degrees).
+The landlord should specify in their rental agreement that if the tenant wants to install an air conditioning unit they need permission from the landlord and it will be at the tenant’s expense.

 I have already accepted a last month’s rent deposit from a prospective tenant, however I have changed my mind about renting to the tenant.
 What can I do?